 Reserve estimates can have a significant impact on net revenue and the carrying value of capital assets.
-The Company last engaged independent third party specialists in reserve engineering, McDaniel & Associates Consultants Ltd ("McDaniel"), to evaluate the recoverable reserves of all of the Company's contracts in Kazakhstan as at December 31, 2008 in accordance with NI 51-101.
+The Company last engaged independent third party specialists in reserve engineering, McDaniel & Associates Consultants Ltd ("McDaniel"), to evaluate the recoverable reserves of all of the Company's contracts in Kazakhstan as at December 31, 2008 in accordance with NI 51-101 and TRACS to complete a Reserves and Resources report in Tajikistan in Q2 2009.
 The process of estimating reserves requires significant judgment based on available geological, geophysical, engineering, and economic data, projected rates of production, estimated commodity price forecasts and the timing of future expenditures, all of which are subject to interpretation and uncertainty.
 Reserve estimates can impact net Revenue through depletion expense and the application of impairment tests.
 Revisions or changes in reserve estimates can have either a positive or a negative impact on net Revenue and can impact the carrying amount of capital assets.